MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 1. Open the form designer to create or edit a form.
 More information: [Create a form](create-and-edit-forms.md#create-a-form) or [Edit a form](create-and-edit-forms.md#edit-a-form)
 2. On the command bar, select **Add column**, or in the left pane, select **Columns**.
 The **Columns** pane is open by default when the form designer is opened.
 3. In the **Columns** pane, search, filter, or scroll to find the column you want to add.
 If you can't find a column, it might already be on the form.
 Clear **Show only unused columns** to view all columns, including those already added to the form.
 4. In the **Columns** pane, select a column and drag it onto the form preview.
-As you drag the column on the form preview, you will see drop targets where you can add the column.
+As you drag the column on the form preview, you'll see drop targets where you can add the column.
 5. Drop the column in the location you want.
 Note the following:
     - Columns can be dropped before or after any existing column or component.
     - Columns can also be dropped in the empty area within a section.
-In this case the column will be added in an available space so as to evenly distribute columns and components across the section columns.
+In this case, the column will be added in an available space so as to evenly distribute columns and components across the section columns.
     - Hovering over a tab header when dragging a column changes the currently selected tab, allowing you to add the column to a different tab.
 6. Repeat steps 3-5 above if you want to add more columns.
 7. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.